feiloo/ngs_pipeline/folder_remap/README.md

 # Folder Remap
-This script/systemd-service automatically remaps hg38 to gh19 vcf files with CrossMap.py.
+This script and systemd-service automatically remaps hg38 to gh19 vcf files with CrossMap.py.

 It remaps all files from the input folder to the output folder every 5 minutes.
 The output is prefixed with the tool and format: